-During National Cyber Security Month…or anytime, make sure you know how your children are accessing information from the internet and what they’re accessing.
+During National Cyber Security Month…or anytime, make sure you know how and who your children are accessing information from the internet and what they’re online.
 They may have a phone, a tablet and a home computer.
 Make sure you check browser histories and websites that children visit.

 Create an open and honest environment with kids.

 Start conversations regularly about practicing online safety.